ssebro/potential-chainsaw/_posts/2019-02-02-mazlows-hierarchy.md

   - Engineering
 ---
-![Hack Mazlow's Hierarchy of Needs](/assets/images/h-l-min.jpg "Hack Mazlow's Hierarchy") Engineering Stephen started with my realizations that
+![Hack Mazlow's Hierarchy of Needs](/assets/images/h-l-min.jpg "Hack Mazlow's Hierarchy") Engineering Stephen started with the realizations that
 - engineering allows us to systematically, reliably solve problems.
 - the lack of happiness is a (pretty important) problem.